CLT QUIZ NIGHT 2025 and AGM

 Les Amities Francaises

-On Thursday 27 February, from 7.30pm until 9pm Les Amitiés Françaises is hosting a lecture in French.
-Germaine Jones will talk about the origins of the most well-known French symbols and emblems.
+On Thursday 20 March, from 7.30pm until 9pm Les Amitiés Françaises’ guest speaker, Vincent Raymond-Barker, will explain (in French) how the Parisian railway stations have been portrayed in history, art, songs and cinema.
+Les Amitiés Françaises is part of a thriving French circle and always welcomes new members and visitors.
 To find out more, visit www.amitiesfrancaisesgodalming.com.
 Talks take place at the Wilfrid Noyce Community Centre, Oglethorpe Hall, Crown Court Car Park, Godalming, GU7 1DY.

-Muddy Church, a space for all for wandering & wondering with God, is on the first Sunday of every month (except school holidays).
-It returns on Sunday 2 February at 10.30am.
+• Muddy Church is on the first Sunday of every month (except school holidays) at 10.30am.

-Bell ringing practice is once or twice a month on Tuesdays at 10am, with bell ringing on Sundays from 10am to 10.30am.
+• Bell ringing practice is held once or twice a month on Tuesdays at 10am, with bell ringing on Sundays from 10am to 10.30am.
 Contact phil.gorton@btinternet.com.

 Thanks & blessings, Revd Sally Buddle